English

 Hello !

-We are delighted to welcome you to the website of the Master in Design for Social Innovation (MDIS) of ESA Saint Luc Arts College in Brussels!
+We are delighted to welcome you to the website of the Master in Design for Social Innovation (MDIS) of ST-LUC BXL Arts College in Brussels!

 We hope this brief summary of our website in French will help you understand our ambition and pedagogical approach.
 Do not hesitate to contact us to discuss this programme in more detail, we will be happy to welcome you in our workshop studio or to discuss it with you remotely.